 Metro Cat Rescue needs your help so that we can continue to help cats left to die in the streets.
 We are DROWNING in bills for food, medical costs and supplies.
 Donate at our GoFundMe Page or click on this Link for the Amazon Wish List.
 MetroCatRescue@gmail.com is the address for PayPal.
-Checks can be sent to Metro Cat Rescue, Anthony Olszewski, 297 Griffith Street, Jersey City, NJ 07307.
 Please DO contribute so that Metro Cat Rescue has the resources to be there to save abandoned kittens and cats.

 Anthony Olszewski and friends have been saving kittens and cats for for many years.
 We intervene where a cat is about to die — like those abandoned to the cruel horrors of the street by heartless owners.
 We also care for kittens that shelters routinely kill for being “too much trouble” — like Little Blake with ringworm shown here.
 The Metro Cat Rescue Facebook Page shows just some of the many more cats and kittens that we rescued in only the last few years.